 In the late 18th Century, the leaders of the Paris Academy of Sciences conspired to end run the Vatican by having an atheist stooge proclaim himself the "greatest mathematician in France."
 By secretly handing him their own scientific work to present as his own, they would build his credibility.
 He could then proclaim the values of "action at a distance" with no one to contradict him.
 They already knew, of course, that its statistical truth cannot be reasonably contradicted anyway.
 However, France was a Catholic country by royal decree and the Academy was the King's Academy.
 To avoid religious/political conflict, they conspired a script that was all smoke to get around the Vatican.
 They had a good start.

 However, just before their efforts could ripen, political circumstances forced them to completely reverse course and use the stooge to publicly disrespect Rudjer Boskovic and his use of "action at a distance."
-Boskovic was an ex jesuit but still a priest.
+Boskovic was an ex Jesuit but still a priest.
 He couldn't admit there was an advantage without risking excommunication.
-The infamous Laplace/Boskovic "debate" lasted over a year until the conspirator's unwelcome, but perceived as politically necessary, detour was complete.
-While the debate served the immediate political purpose of the detour, it was, unfortunately also an effective endorsement of the Vatican's suppression and so ended the conspirator's initial underlying purpose and means of introducing "action at a distance."
+The infamous Laplace/Boskovic "debate" lasted over a year until the conspirator's unwelcome detour was complete.
+It was perceived as politically necessary, While the debate served the immediate political purpose of the detour, it was, unfortunately also an effective endorsement of the Vatican's suppression.
+That ended the conspirator's initial underlying purpose and means of introducing "action at a distance."

-The "greatest mathematician in France" was given some sops, but he could only be left hanging.
+The "greatest mathematician in France" was given some sops, but he could only be left hanging out to dry.
 There was nothing anyone could do.
 As soon as somebody, somewhere, publicly proved the values of "action at a distance," Simon Laplace, the fraudulent "greatest mathematician in France," would look like a half baked cake layered with tiers of stupidity.
 First, for repeatedly bragging himself as the "greatest mathematician in France."
 Second, for academically attacking "action at a distance in the first place.
-Thirdly, for notoriously publicly and repeatedly attacking Boskovic and "action at a distance" in the rude manner that he did for as long as he did.
+Thirdly, for notoriously attacking in the rude manner that he did for as long as he did.
 That is, twice a month for almost a year and a half at the popular public meetings of the academy.